Blosc/bcolz/docs/intro.rst

   * `ctable`: container for heterogeneous (column-wise) data

-`carray` is very similar to a NumPy `ndarray` in that it supports the same types and data access interface.
-The main difference between them is that a `carray` can keep data compressed (both in-memory and on-disk), allowing to deal with larger datasets with the same amount of RAM/disk.
+`carray` is very similar to a NumPy `ndarray` in that it supports the same types and basic data access interface.
+The main difference between them is that a `carray` can keep data compressed (both in-memory and on-disk), allowing to deal with larger datasets with the same amount of memory/disk.
 And another important difference is the chunked nature of the `carray` that allows data to be appended much more efficiently.

-On his hand, a `ctable` is also similar to a NumPy ``structured array``, that shares the same properties with its `carray` brother, namely, compression and chunking.
+On his hand, a `ctable` is also similar to a NumPy ``structured array`` that shares the same properties with its `carray` brother, namely, compression and chunking.
 Another difference is that data is stored in a column-wise order (and not on a row-wise, like the ``structured array``), allowing for very cheap column handling.
 This